 Applications for April 2023 and October 2023 are open.

 We recommend that you apply as soon as you are able to as courses may occasionally close early.
 This webpage will be updated with any changes to application deadlines.
 You should also take into account any deadlines for funding applications, such as scholarships.

 Please be aware that not all of our postgraduate research degrees offer a January or April start-date.

 |Start month||Application deadline|

-Visit our page on UK student visas if you are not sure whether you need one to study in the UK.
+Please be aware the deadlines above are applicable to both students who require a student visa as well as those who don't.
+Visit our page on student visas if you are not sure whether you need one to study in the UK.

 We aim to respond to postgraduate research applications within four weeks once we have received all the relevant documents from you.

 When you create your application, you will be issued with an application number (PG number), which is your unique reference number with us.

 You will also be able to create an account on our myEssex for Applicants portal to manage your application.